 This vintage tall dresser is solid wood with 5 drawers and great details and cane doors.
 The customer is requesting a white distressed painted furniture makeover with a subtle glaze to give that worn aged look.

 Not so obvious from the photo is the extent of prep work required on this piece.
 Before being brought to me, this dresser had been hanging out in a garage for a good amount of time leaving a layer of dirt and grime on the piece.
 This dresser gets an extensive cleaning and sanding in the same nature that I always prep painted furniture.
 Use a shop vac to vacuum the dust from inside the dresser once drawers are removed.
-A few minor repairs are also addressed using Magic Mud.
+A few minor repairs are also addressed.
+You can make these repairs will wood filler, plastic wood or even bondo.

 Next, tape off the dresser drawers to prevent paint from getting on the sides of the drawers.
 Make sure to add painters tape behind each hardware hole to prevent paint from dripping through the hole into the drawer.